Tourist - Editorial

 The Viking and his ship

-Around the year 900 a rich king died in Denmark.
-His ship was then towed on land and filled with all his most valued belongings and things that he needed for his last journey to the underworld.
+When the king died, his ship was towed on land and filled with all his most valued belongings and things that he needed for his last journey to the underworld.

 The Viking's last journey